BioMorphic-Intelligence-Lab/px4-and-ros2/README.md

     docker buildx build --platform linux/arm64,linux/amd64 --push -t docker_username/image_name

 which will push the docker image to your docker repository.
-On the companion computer you can then pull the docker image with
+On the companion computer, you can then pull the docker image with

     docker pull docker_username/image_name

+aka given the provided pre-compiled image:

+    docker pull antbre/px4-uros-agent

+_Note_: The `ros2` base image is only available for `arm64` and _not_ `arm` architectures.
+Therefore the companion computer needs to run a 64 Bit based arch.
+E.g. an Ubuntu 22.04 server or Raspbian x64!

-The ready-made docker image is available under `antbre/px4-uros-agent` After pulling this can be run with the following arguments:
+After pulling this can be run with the following arguments:

     docker run --rm --net=host --privileged antbre/px4-uros-agent serial --dev /dev/ttyAMA0  -b 921600